getgauge/docs.gauge.org/writing-specifications.rst

     * Write “100” line specification

 **Note:** Renaming the parameter will not rename the usages inside the method.
-By design, the renamed parameter is considered as a new parameter.
+By design, the renamed parameter is considered a new parameter.
-Therefore the usage of the old parameter(if any) has to be fixed manually to resolve the corresponding compilation issue.
+Therefore the usage of the old parameter (if any) has to be fixed manually to resolve the corresponding compilation issue.

 Dynamic Parameters